 POSTPARTUM OBSTETRIC FACTORS

 Very rarely, difficulty in establishing lactation after a PPH may be the result of acute pituitary failure (Sheehan’s syndrome).
-There is little information about how breastfeeding is affected after this has been diagnosed and treated
+There is little information about how lactation is affected after this has been diagnosed and treated.